tujoworker/gatsby-plugin-federation/README.md

 This Plugin enables Webpack Module Federation, without any sidecar or special solutions.

-- Supports development and production modes
+## 🌟 Show your support

+Please, give [this Plugin](https://github.com/dnbexperience/gatsby-plugin-federation) a **start** on GitHub 🙏

+## ⚡️ Features

+- Makes it possible to share React Components from different Gatsby builds.
-- Supports SSG/SSR – streaming modules during build time (`ssr: true`)
+- Supports SSG/SSR – streaming modules during build time (`ssr: true`).
+- Allow distributed deployments of federated applications.
+- Supports develop and production mode.

-### Run the examples
+### 🔥 Run the example

 - clone this repo and run yarn install.
 - run Gatsby in development: `yarn start`
-- or a build: `yarn build && yarn serve`
+- or make a build: `yarn build && yarn serve`
 - and visit http://localhost:8001/ and http://localhost:8002/

-## How to use
+## 🚀 How to use

 Install `yarn add gatsby-plugin-federation` and add it to your `gatsby-config.js` file: